Introduction: Binder Clip Ball

 The binder clip ball is based on a slightly shifted Rhombicosidodecahedron or Expanded dodecahedron, (big math words).
-It is simply 12 pentagons (stars) combined together.
+It is simply 12 pentagons combined together.

 Step 3: The Pentagon

-To build your star of 5 binder clips, take the one clip with the arm still attached and slide a clip through the arm until the grove of the clip fits in the "C" of the arm.
+To build your pentagon of 5 binder clips, take the one clip with the arm still attached and slide a clip through the arm until the grove of the clip fits in the "C" of the arm.
 Attach an arm to the second clip by placing the tips into the rounded holders.
 Place one of the arms above the “C” and the other below it.
 Then slide another clip through the new arm.
 Connect, repeat.

 Depending on what brand of binder clips you have, you might not be able to slide the clip into the C grove.
 In that case, place an arm into the grove first, and then attach it to the second clip.

 Once the 5 clips have been attached, they will want to take the form of a square.
 Weave the last arm through the first and slide it on to the grove of the first clip.
 Pry the five clips apart until you can connect the arm to the last clip.
-Da-ta, there is your first star.
+Da-ta, there is your first pentagon.
 Notice how the arms follow a clock-wise pattern?
 11 more to go.

 Step 4: The Triangle